discord-net/Discord.Net/docs/guides/bearer_token/bearer_token_guide.md

 The [DiscordRestClient] gets the current user when `LoginAsync()` is called.
 The user object can be found in the `CurrentUser` property.

-If you need to fetch the user again, the `GetGetCurrentUserAsync()` method can be used.
+If you need to fetch the user again, the `GetCurrentUserAsync()` method can be used.

 [!code-csharp[Get current user](samples/current_user.cs)]